MaryamZahiri/LC-Algorithms/graph/Traversing all Vertices Example 1.md

 1. Initialization
     - Purpose: Set up the necessary data structures and prepare the graph for traversal.
     - Steps:
-        Create an adjacency list or matrix to represent the graph.
+        - Create an ```adjacency list``` or matrix to represent the graph.
-        Initialize a stack to keep track of nodes to visit next.
+        - Initialize a ```stack``` to keep track of nodes to visit next.
+Push the starting node onto the stack.
-        Initialize a set or list to keep track of visited nodes.
+        - Initialize a set or list to keep track of ```visited/seen``` nodes.
 2. DFS Function
     - Purpose: Explore the graph by going as deep as possible along each branch before backtracking, using a stack instead of recursive calls.
     - Steps:
-        - Push the starting node onto the stack.
         - While the stack is not empty, pop a node from the stack.
+        - Check if we reach to the end node
         - Check if the node has already been visited.
 If so, continue to the next iteration.
         - Mark the node as visited.
         - For each neighbor of the current node, if the neighbor has not been visited, push it onto the stack.
 3. Main Function
     - Purpose: Initiate the DFS traversal from a starting node.
     - Steps:
-        - Call the DFS function with the starting node.
+        - Call and return the DFS function with the starting node.
         - The DFS function will iteratively visit all reachable nodes from the starting node using the stack.

 ### BFS Algorithm - Shortest move possible - It is not recursive algorithm, it is itterative
 > Data Structure: